Viktor Leonov: World War II

 Following the start of Operation Barbarossa in 1941, Leonov sent a report on his enrollment in the 181st Separate Reconnaissance Detachment of the Northern Fleet, in which he conducted about 50 combat operations in the rear of the enemy since 18 July 1941.
 In 1942, he became a member of the Communist Party of Soviet Union.
 In December 1942, after being awarded an officer rank, he became a commissar, and a year later he was assigned to the 181st Special Reconnaissance Detachment of the Northern Fleet.
 In April 1944 he was promoted to lieutenant.

 In October 1944, during the Petsamo-Kirkenes Offensive, the naval scouts under the command of Leonov landed on the shore occupied by the Wehrmacht, and for two days made their way to the designated point in the harsh off-road conditions, unable to make fire in order to warm up and prepare food.
 On the morning of October 12, they suddenly attacked the 88-mm battery at Cape Krestovoy.
 They managed to capture it and also capture a large number of German soldiers.
 When a boat with German soldiers attempted to make landing towards their position, Leonov along with a detachment of Ivan Barchenko-Yemelyanov repulsed the attacks, and captured about 60 enemy soldiers.
 This battle ensured the success of the Soviet landing in Liinakhamari, which led to capture of the port and city by Soviet forces.
 Thus, Leonov's detachment, by its actions, created favorable conditions for the landing of Soviet troops in the ice-free port of Liinakhamari and the subsequent capture of Petsamo and Kirkenes.
 For doing so he was awarded the title Hero of the Soviet Union for the first time on 5 November 1944.

 After the defeat of Nazi Germany in May 1945, Leonov was assigned to the Far East where he took part in the Soviet–Japanese War in August 1945.
-As a front-line intelligence officer attached to the 140th Separate Reconnaissance Detachment of the Soviet Pacific Fleet headquarters, the unit under his command took part in the amphibious landing of the Soviet troops into Japanese-occupied Korea, where they landed at the port cities of Seishin, Genzan and Rajin-guyok, which are located at the northern portion of the Korean Peninsula.
+As a front-line intelligence officer attached to the 140th Separate Reconnaissance Detachment of the Soviet Pacific Fleet headquarters, the unit under his command took part in the amphibious landing of the Soviet troops into Japanese-occupied Korea, where they landed at the port cities of Seishin, Genzan and Rajin-guyok, in the northeastern portion of the peninsula.
 At the port city of Genzan, the naval scouts under Leonov's command were credited with capturing and disarming 200 officers and 3500 soldiers of the Imperial Japanese Army in addition to capturing three artillery batteries, five aircraft and several ammunition depots, without suffering from a single casualty.
 Leonov received the title Hero of the Soviet Union for the second time on 14 September 1945.